-Phillip Crawford exclusively handles DUI matters.
-He is an award-winning DUI attorney.
+Phillip Crawford is an award-winning DUI attorney.
 In 2018, he won the California DUI Lawyer's Association's top honor when he received the President's Award for excellence in DUI defense and, in 2020 was elected as their Vice President.
-He gets more DUIs dismissed and wins more DUIs than any other lawyer on the central coast.
-He lectures on DUI topics and regularly gives advise to other attorneys on their DUI cases.
+In August 2021, he lectured other DUI attorneys at the California DUI Lawyers Association's Annual Seminar.
+In June, 2022 he presented a webinar entitled "BAM!
+Effective Opening Statements”.

 He is a champion of human rights.
 While in law school, he completed an internship with the Monterey County Chapter of the American Civil Liberties Union and went on to serve on its Board of Directors.
 He has served as the President of the Monterey Bay Area Chapter of the National Lawyers Guild, the oldest and most extensive network of public interest and human rights activists working within the legal system.

 Phillip is a graduate of Monterey College of Law, where he later served as an adjunct professor, designing and teaching an elective course on the criminal justice system.
 His opinion pieces on issues of social justice have appeared in the Monterey County Herald and in The Barline, the newsletter of the Monterey County Bar Association.
 He has delivered speeches on issues of human and civil rights at events sponsored by the NAACP, the Monterey County Bar Association, the Monterey County Nonviolent Action Committee and the Monterey Peace and Justice Center (where he served as President of the Board of Directors for over three years).